Cherry blossoms in full bloom at a park in Obuse, Nagano.

 Frequently Asked Questions (FAQ)

-When is the best time to see cherry blossoms?
+When is the best time to see cherry blossoms in Nagano?

-Can I visit the Snow Monkey Park in spring?
+Is it worth visiting the Snow Monkey Park in the spring?